Ace Books: 1952: Ace Doubles concept

 Editor Donald A. Wollheim was working at Avon Books in 1952, but disliked his job.
 While looking for other work, he tried to persuade A. A. Wyn to begin a new paperback publishing company.
 Wyn was already a well-established publisher of books and pulp magazines under the name A. A. Wyn's Magazine Publishers.
 His magazines included Ace Mystery and Ace Sports, and it is perhaps from these titles that Ace Books got its name.
 Wyn liked Wollheim's idea but delayed for several months; meanwhile, Wollheim was applying for other jobs, including assistant editor at Pyramid Books.
 Pyramid mistakenly called Wyn's wife Rose for a reference, thinking Wollheim had worked for her.
 When Rose told her husband that Wollheim was applying for another job, Wyn made up his mind: he hired Wollheim immediately as an editor.

 The first book published by Ace was a pair of mysteries bound tête-bêche: Keith Vining's Too Hot for Hell, backed with Samuel W. Taylor's The Grinning Gismo, priced at 35 cents, with serial number D-01.
-A tête-bêche book has the two titles bound upside-down with respect to each other, so that there are two front covers and the two texts meet in the middle (sometimes with advertising pages in between).
+A tête-bêche book has the two titles bound upside-down with respect to each other, so that there are two front covers and the two texts meet in the middle.
 This format is generally regarded as an innovation of Ace's; it was not, but Ace published hundreds of titles bound this way over the next twenty-one years.
-Books by established authors were often bound with those by lesser-known writers, on the premise that this would help new writers gain readers.
-The main drawback of the "Ace Double" format was that the two books had to fit a fixed page length (usually totalling between 256 and 320 low-height pages); thus one or both novels might be cut or revised to fit.
-Despite the tag "Complete and Unabridged" on the cover, books so labeled were sometimes still abridged.
+Books by established authors were often bound with those by lesser-known writers.
+Ace was "notorious for cutting text", in the words of bibliographer James Corrick: even some novels labeled "Complete and Unabridged" were cut.
+Isaac Asimov's The Stars Like Dust was one such: it was reprinted by Ace under the title The Rebellious Stars, and cuts were made without Asimov's approval.
+Similarly John Brunner repudiated the text of his novel Castaway's World because of unauthorized cuts to the text.

 Some important titles in the early D-series novels are D-15, which features William S. Burroughs's first novel, Junkie (written under the pseudonym "William Lee"), and many novels by Philip K. Dick, Robert Bloch, Harlan Ellison, Harry Whittington, and Louis L'Amour, including those written under his pseudonym "Jim Mayo".

 The last Ace Double in the first series was John T. Phillifent's Life with Lancelot, backed with William Barton's Hunting on Kunderer, issued August 1973 (serial #48245).
 Although Ace resumed using the "Ace Double" name in 1974, the books were arranged conventionally rather than tête-bêche.